krishnr/MATLAB-cheat-sheet/README.md

 format bank     % only two digits after decimal point - for financial calculations fprintf('text') % print "text" to the screen disp('text')    % print "text" to the screen

+% pressing the up key shows you a history of previous commands
 ```

 <a name="vars"></a>